Guohongping/MTML/README.txt

  [8] doParallel_1.0.17
  [9] bigmemory_4.6.1

+  Notice: (1)there is a documentation called “run_order.txt” in current directory to illustrate the file running order.
+         (2)there is a documentation called “para_simu.txt” in current directory to illustrate the simulation hyperparameters.

  This folder in MTML contains the following code and data files that can be used to reproduce all process of the manuscript.
  The explanation is as follows: